strapdata/elassandra/docs/elassandra/source/enterprise.rst

 .. note::

    Elasticsearch transport protocol is the native binary protocol used for Elasticsearch node-to-node communication.
-You can also use the transport protocol from a client application written in java, as describe in the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api/5.5/transport-client.html>`_.
+You can also use the transport protocol from a client application written in java, as described in the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api/5.5/transport-client.html>`_.

 SSL configuration is defined in your **conf/cassandra.yaml** for both Cassandra and Elasticsearch :

-* Server options defines node-to-node encryption for both Cassandra and Elasticsearch.
+* Server options define node-to-node encryption for both Cassandra and Elasticsearch.
 Obviously, Elasticsearch transport connections are encrypted when *internode_encryption* is set to **all** or **rack** (there is no elasticsearch cross-datacenter traffic).
-* Client options defines client-to-node encryption to request both Cassandra and Elasticsearch.
-If *optional* is **true**, Elasticsearch still accepts clear connections for HTTP and transport request.
+* Client options define client-to-node encryption to request both Cassandra and Elasticsearch.
+If *optional* is **true**, Elasticsearch will accept the clear connections for HTTP and transport request.

 To ensure support for all encryption algorithms, it is highly recommended to install the `JCE Unlimited Strength Jurisdiction policy files <http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html>`_ on all nodes.

-Here an SSL configuration in your **conf/cassandra.yaml** file :
+Here an illustrattion of a SSL configuration in your **conf/cassandra.yaml** file :

 .. code::